 You may be tempted to treat operating expense recovery reconciliation as a negative expense.
 CAM costs are not meant to reduce operating expenses.
 They are paid by tenants in a monthly bill just like rent.
 Many landlords may even choose to describe CAM expenses as extra rent in their lease agreements.
 Additional rent is a common term for this.
 When tracking your cash flow, make sure you treat operating expense reconciliation as income.

 Some tenants will require you to segment controllable and non-controllable CAM expenses.
 While some of your operating expenses will remain constant, others might change month to month.
 An example of a controllable expense might be landscaping or snow removal.
 While you can argue these really aren’t negotiable, some tenants will disagree, and these items will end up in the lease.
 More than ever, this requires you to pay close attention to spending throughout the year.

 Use your negotiation skills and try to get a good deal on these expenses whenever you can.
 You never know when you might be able to save on some service.
 Although this won’t necessarily matter to your tenants if you have a fixed CAM structure, it can make a big difference if you have a CAM structure with a cap.

 Let STRATAFOLIO Help Your Business!

-If you’d like to demo the software for free, give us a call!
+If you’d like to demo the software for free, fill out our demo form.
 With the help of STRATAFOLIO, you can make smart decisions that will improve your overall workflow.
 And more importantly, using STRATAFOLIO will help you improve your bottom line.